-I love to shoot weddings, engagements, newborns, families, kids, and seniors.
+I love to shoot both stills and films for engagements, newborns, families, kids, and seniors, as well as small, intimate weddings and elopements.
 I shoot in a natural, casual style leaning towards lifestyle photography, with guidance rather than super formal posing.

 ♥ Where are you located and do you have a studio?

-My home office is located in Huntington Beach and I serve all of Orange County and surrounding areas.
-Travel outside of Orange County/ Long Beach can be arranged based upon availability.
+My home office is located on the border of Gilbert and Chandler and I serve all of Phoenix and surrounding areas.
+Travel outside of the Phoenix metro area can be arranged based upon availability.
 And my arm can TOTALLY be twisted to follow you to Vegas for your dream wedding.
 Just sayin’…

-I do not have a studio, as you can see from my galleries all of my work is done at beautiful locations throughout Southern California, or in your own home for newborn sessions.
-I work together with my clients to select the perfect location appropriate for the day/time of the session, personalities and ages of those being photographed, size of the group, etc. I hold an Orange County Parks permit for shooting at all county parks and beaches, and am happy to work with you to obtain a permit for other locations.
-I have shot at high school and college campuses, urban areas such as the Orange Circle and downtown Huntington Beach, Anaheim Packing House, Old Santa Ana Courthouse, Riley Wilderness Park, Aliso Beach in Laguna Beach, Irvine Regional Park in Orange, Two Sisters Farms in Temecula, Peltzer Pines in Silverado Canyon, Crystal Cove, aboard the Queen Mary, San Clemente pier, on Camp Pendleton, and many more awesome local spots.
+I do not have a full-time studio, as you can see from my galleries all of my work is done at beautiful locations throughout the valley, or in your own home for newborn sessions.
+Because Arizona can get hotter than the face of the sun, I do have a couple of local studios available to me for rent, upon request.
+I work together with my clients to select the perfect location appropriate for the day/time of the session, personalities and ages of those being photographed, size of the group, etc. I have shot at high school and college campuses, urban areas such as the Orange Circle and Downtown Chandler, Anaheim Packing House, Mesa Arts Center, Veteran’s Oasis Park in Chandler, the Salt River, Ghost Town in Apache Junction, Lost Dutchman State Park and the Superstition Mountains, Riley Wilderness Park, Aliso Beach in Laguna Beach, Irvine Regional Park in Orange, Two Sisters Farms in Temecula, Peltzer Pines in Silverado Canyon, Crystal Cove, aboard the Queen Mary, San Clemente pier, on Camp Pendleton, and many more awesome local spots.
 More info about locations can be found here.

 ♥ What are your package prices?

-Elopements, proposals, courthouse and short & sweet weddings, and other special events will be custom quoted dependent on length of coverage, type of event, and any options added.
+Elopements, proposals, courthouse and short & sweet weddings, and other special events will be custom quoted dependent on length of coverage, type of event, number of attendees, and any special requests.

 For portait sessions, your session fee is your retainer to hold your date.
-For weddings and events, a retainer of $1000 is required to hold your date and the balance is due 14 days prior to the event.
 All of my contracts and payments are handled online, super easy, quick and painless!
-Credit cards are accepted for any event totaling over $1000.

 If you would like more detailed pricing information, just jot down a few of your details here for me and I’ll be happy to send it right over.